 Read on to learn more about the art and science of nursing with practicing nurses weighing in on how they utilize both in their day-to-day work.

 Nurses use their heads and their hearts.
-Each day, they utilize critical thinking to make sound judgements and select the best care solutions for their patients.
+Each day, they utilize critical thinking to make sound judgments and select the best care solutions for their patients.
 They employ their compassionate side to understand their patients and will often use their knowledge of the sciences in the application of treatments.

 Nursing is both an art and a science — and in this field, one can't exist without the other.